aliOzanDemirel/playground-examples/hexagonal-app-load-testing/README.md

 ##### app-micronaut-kotlin

 Built with kotlin and [micronaut](https://docs.micronaut.io/latest/guide/#reactiveServer), uses netty server by default, with classic golden rule _do not block event loop_.
 Kotlin coroutine integration is used to simulate non-blocking execution in synchronous fashion.
+DI and AOP concerns ( transaction, validation etc.) are resolved at compile time with AoT, so the startup is faster and less memory intensive thanks to not having reflection scanning, plus this can be further improved by native compilation.

-- Run with gradle wrapper: `gradlew app-micronaut-kotlin:run --args="-kotlinx.coroutines.debug=on"`
+- Run with gradle wrapper: `gradlew -Dorg.gradle.jvmargs=--illegal-access=permit app-micronaut-kotlin:run`
-- Build executable fat jar: `gradlew app-micronaut-kotlin:shadowJar`
+- Build executable fat jar: `gradlew -Dorg.gradle.jvmargs=--illegal-access=permit app-micronaut-kotlin:clean app-micronaut-kotlin:shadowJar`

 ##### app-quarkus-kotlin

-TODO gradlew app-micronaut-kotlin:run --args="-deneme=on"
+Built with kotlin and [quarkus](https://quarkus.io/get-started/), uses vertx for underlying reactive implementation and has its own reactive streams
+implementation: [mutiny](https://smallrye.io/smallrye-mutiny/).
+Default configuration has worker thread pool for request replying executor.
+There is also newer [resteasy-reactive](https://quarkus.io/guides/resteasy-reactive) implementation that replaces the classic one, changing the default executor to event loop pool.
+Quarkus -just like Micronaut- uses AoT for fast startup and supports native compilation through its plugin.

+- Property `enableCoroutine` configures IO endpoint to execute non-blocking sequential code, default behaviour is async reactive stream that delays.
+- Run with gradle wrapper: `gradlew app-quarkus-kotlin:quarkusDev -DenableCoroutine=true`
+- Generate jar as production build and run it:
+    - `gradlew app-quarkus-kotlin:clean app-quarkus-kotlin:quarkusBuild`
+    - `java -jar build/quarkus-app/quarkus-run.jar`